nest/nestml/doc/pynestml_toolchain/middle.rst

    <p>

-Figure 2.2: The model-processing routine as orchestrated by the *PyNestMLFrontend*
+Figure 2.2: The model-processing routine as orchestrated by the *PyNESTMLFrontend*

 .. raw:: html

    </p>

-All arguments as handed over to the *PyNestMLFrontend* class are therefore first delegated to the *FrontendConfiguration* class where all settings are parsed.
+All arguments as handed over to the *PyNESTMLFrontend* class are therefore first delegated to the *FrontendConfiguration* class where all settings are parsed.
 Only if a valid set of arguments is available, the system proceeds.
 First, the *predefined* subsystem of the previous